mwiens91/jrnl/README.md

 ### Negative date offsets

-You can open up additional dates' journals by specifying addional positional arguments.
+You can open up additional dates' journals by specifying additional positional arguments.
 One way of doing this is with negative date offsets.
 For example, to open up yesterday's journal run